JustDave2002/STEDIN-dashboard/README.md

 - **Frontend**: Next.js (React framework) for a responsive and dynamic user interface.
 - **Backend**: Go (Golang) for a robust and efficient server-side application.
-- **Database**: PostgreSQL for reliable data storage and management.
+- **Database**: MariaDB for reliable data storage and management.
 - **Styling**: shadcn/ui (using Tailwind CSS) for modern and maintainable design.
+- **Containerisation**: Docker for easy install and testing of the application.

 ## Installation
+There are two options for installing the application, either run `docker-compose up --build` or go through the following steps:
 1. **Clone the Repository**:
    ```bash
    git clone https://github.com/JustDave2002/STEDIN-dashboard.git